reitowo/electron-spout/Readme_EN.md

 It listens to `paint` event and copies the frame data, sends to native module, copies to D3D11Texture2D and share.

-> Sadly, at this point there's no way to directly copy browser's GPU texture (without heavily modifying chromium).
-But the performance is acceptable.
-The `Map - Copy - Unmap` process takes about `2~4 ms` on `RTX 3070 + 13900K`

 ## Build

 1. Update the info in `package.json` according to your electron version.